talkpython/mastering-pycharm-course/your-turn/09-databases/readme.md

 ## Version requirement

 This chapter requires PyCharm Professional to complete as indicated.
-Please see the [chart for version breakdown](https://training.talkpython.fm/courses/explore_pycharm/mastering-pycharm-ide#editions) in the public course page.
+Please see the [version breakdown](https://www.jetbrains.com/pycharm/editions/) at JetBrains.

 ## Objectives